Signaturgruppen-A-S/signaturgruppen-broker-documentation/ageverification/age_verification_eu.md

 # Age Verification
 EU Age Verification (AV) with possibility for additional AV providers and flexible integration.

+> For MitID only or legacy integrations, see the docs [here](https://signaturgruppen-a-s.github.io/signaturgruppen-broker-documentation/ageverification/age_verification.html).
 > Under development.
 Contact us for interest.

 ## Introduction to Age Verification